 Machine Doubling and Doubled Dies

 One of the most difficult aspects of attributing Peace dollars is discerning the difference between machine doubling and doubled dies.
 Machine doubling occurs due to looseness in the press die holder, which caused the dies to shift or move during the strike.
 The result is a shelf-like appearance in features of the coin.
 Since the process is random, there is no consistency from coin to coin.
 As such, they do not qualify as a die feature or a VAM.
-On Morgan dollars, the reverse die was the hammer die, hence most machine doubling occurs on the reverse.
-For Peace dollars, the obverse die was the hammer die, hence most machine doubling on Peace dollars occurs on the obverse.
+On Morgan dollars, the obverse die was the hammer die, hence most machine doubling occurs on the reverse.
+For Peace dollars, the reverse die was the hammer die, so most machine doubling on Peace dollars occurs on the obverse.

 Doubled dies on the other hand are a result of minor misalignment in the multiple stage process of pressing the working dies from the master dies.
 Thus, the doubled feature resides on the die itself, and will show the same from coin to coin since the doubled features are transferred directly to the planchet.
 Doubled dies do get VAM designations.